 GenEd is about making connections.
 GenEd classes draw connections between academic knowledge and current controversies.
-From global terrorism to global climate change, from digital mapping to the future of television, GenEd classes will involve looking at cutting edge issues from multiple perspectives.
+From global terrorism to global climate change, from digital mapping to the future of television, GenEd classes involve looking at cutting edge issues from multiple perspectives.
 GenEd draws connections too with the city of Philadelphia, as classroom study is integrated with Temple’s dynamic urban environment.

 Within GenEd, students who think critically recognize an object of investigation, frame questions about it, and interrogate assumptions—explicit or implicit.
 Critical thinking includes the evaluation of evidence, analysis and synthesis of multiple sources, and reflection on varied perspectives.
 Critical thinking generates a well-developed investigation that incorporates supporting and countering claims.
 A student engaged in critical thinking produces an informed account, a hypothesis for further study, or the solution to a problem.